Jayanth0124/CSA0495-OS/README.md

 8. Construct a C program to simulate Round Robin scheduling algorithm with C.
 9. Illustrate the concept of inter-process communication using shared memory with a C program.
 10. Illustrate the concept of inter-process communication using message queue with a C program.

+DAY @ PROGRAMS

+11. Illustrate the concept of multithreading using a C program.
+12. Design a C program to simulate the concept of Dining-Philosophers problem
+13. Construct a C program for implementation the various memory allocation strategies.
+14. Construct a C program to organize the file using single level directory.
+15. Design a C program to organize the file using two level directory structure.
+16. Develop a C program for implementing random access file for processing the employee details.
+17. Illustrate the deadlock avoidance concept by simulating Banker’s algorithm with C.
+18 Construct a C program to simulate producer-consumer problem using semaphores.
+19. Design a C program to implement process synchronization using mutex locks.
+20. Construct a C program to simulate Reader-Writer problem using Semaphores.